awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 ------

-Then to access an attribute of the resource, such as the bucket's ARN:
+Then to access an attribute of the resource, such as the bucket's ARN, call `Fn.getAtt()` with the logical name of the resource in the AWS CloudFormation template and the desired attribute of the resource\. \(The resource must be defined in the template; `Fn.getAtt()` does not query actual resources you have deployed using the template\.

 ------
 #### [ TypeScript ]